sasilver75/obsidian/Articles/Will Scaling Work (Dec 2023) {Dwarkesh Patel}.md

 - Those benchmarks aren't good enough of a proxy, and (with respect to loss), we don't care directly about performance on next-token prediction! ==We want to find out whether these scaling curves on next-token prediction actually correspond to true progress towards general intelligence!==

 ### Believer:
-- As you scale the models, the performance consistently and reliably improves on a broad range of task as measured by benchmarks like [[Massive Multi-task Language Understanding|MMLU]], [[BIG-Bench]], and [[HumanEval]].
+- As you scale the models, the performance consistently and reliably improves on a broad range of task as measured by benchmarks like [[Massive Multi-Task Language Understanding|MMLU]], [[BIG-Bench]], and [[HumanEval]].

 ![[Pasted image 20240121174546.png]]
 ![[Pasted image 20240121174552.png]]